ecociel/mcp-app-python/README.md

 * If the widget doesn't render, check the following:

+  * The SDK should be FastMCP and the import should be **from mcp.server.fastmcp import FastMCP**.
   * The client properly calls `list_tools` and `list_resources` and maps `openai/outputTemplate` to a resource URI.
   * The client fetches the resource via the MCP `ReadResource` flow and injects `structuredContent` into the widget environment.
   * MIME type mismatches — ensure the client knows how to treat `text/html+skybridge` resources.